 Wicked Spoon Buffet

-Las Vegas is known for their breakfast buffets, but Wicked Spoon is one of the best.
+Las Vegas is known for its breakfast buffets, and Wicked Spoon is one of the best.
 They have updated the buffet experience with small, single-serving meals that will cater to everyone in the family.
-The only downside is that this restaurant does not open for dinner.
+The only downside is that this buffet does not open for dinner, only brunch.

-The lunch menu at Wicked Spoon includes much of the breakfast options alongside a grill station, Asian station, International station and a huge range of deserts.
+The lunch menu includes many breakfast options alongside a grill station, Asian station, International station, and a huge range of desserts.
 This means you can grab everything from dim sum and sushi to tacos and gyros.

-Upgrade your dining experience with bottomless beverages including mimosas and Bloody Marys or you can order from a selection of wines, beers, and signature cocktails like the Wicked Southern Mule.
+For an additional $25/person, you can upgrade your dining experience with bottomless beverages including mimosas, champagne, and Bloody Marys or you can order from a selection of wines, beers, and signature cocktails like the Wicked Southern Mule.

 Related Read: Best Buffets in Las Vegas: Hours, Prices